melissabreynolds/personalsite/research.md

 <hr>
 As an educator and a historian, I'm always looking for outlets that will allow me to share my research about the past and connect that research to contemporary questions or problems.
-Below, you'll find links to op-eds, blog posts, and podcasts wherein I discuss and
+Below, you'll find links to op-eds, blog posts, and podcasts all about my research, and sometimes about the relationship between premodern history and contemporary politics.

+#### "Interview with Sarah Bramao-Ramos about __Reading Practice__," [New Books Network](https://newbooksnetwork.com/reading-practice), January 17, 2025

 #### "Medicine, Magic, and Literacy in Early Modern England," [_Chasing Leviathan_](https://youtube.com/@chasingleviathan?si=gKkajgW0_k8JXAs3), September 8, 2023